Attribute-based access control

 Assign roles to auth rules

-To specify which roles to be granted to the user when the authorization rule is fulfilled, use the GRANT ROLE command.
+To specify which roles to grant to the user when the authorization rule is satisfied, use the GRANT ROLE command.

 The GRANT ROLE command requires the ASSIGN ROLE privilege.
 See Grant privilege to assign roles for details on how to grant this privilege.